oslabs-beta/ReaPer/README.md

 ## [Motivation](#motivation)

 There are several strategies developers can leverage to improve the performance of their React applications, but it can be challenging to measurably assess the impact on performance resulting from these changes.
 React Dev Tool was the first inspiration for this product and a catalyst for further probing questions.
-While it is possible to determine which specific props and state have triggered a render event using React Dev Tools Profiler and Components, our engineers wondered if it would be possible to visual how the virtual DOM and each component's props and state change over time with the render analysis on a single panel for a seamless workflow.
+While it is possible to determine which specific props and state have triggered a render event using React Dev Tools Profiler and Components, our engineers wondered if it would be possible to visualize how the virtual DOM and each component's props and state change over time with the render analysis on a single panel for a seamless workflow.

 <div align="right">[ <a href="#table-of-contents">↑ to top ↑</a> ]</div>